 Clean the Decorations

 Anytime you have noticeable algae growth or the decorations become dirty or stained, you’ll want to clean them well.
-If you have a high-grade filter, you may only need to do this once every few months.
+If you have a high-grade

 To clean the decorations, put a pot of water on the stove and wait for it to boil.
 Tap water is fine for this process.
 Just don’t add any cleaners to the water, even if they’re organic.
 Once the water comes to a boil, add your decorations to the water.
 Allow them to remain there for 20 minutes.
 In this length of time, you’ll kill any bacteria on them.
 You’ll also loosen up any algae, which makes the scrubbing part easier.
 After the decorations have soaked for a long enough length of time, use the toothbrush to scrub them.